jeftegoes/AwsOverview/AWS DynamoDB.md

 - **Write Capacity Units (WCU)** - throughput for writes.
 - Option to setup auto-scaling of throughput to meet demand.
 - Throughput can be exceeded temporarily using **"Burst Capacity"**.
-- If Burst Capacity has been consumed, you'll get a **"ProvisionedThroughputExceededException"**.
+- If Burst Capacity has been consumed, you'll get a `ProvisionedThroughputExceededException`.
 - It's then advised to do an **exponential backoff** retry.

 ### 6.1.1.
 Write Capacity Units (WCU)